One Night Only, Part 1

-"One Night Only, Part 1" is the first episode of the fifteenth season of RuPaul's Drag Race.
+"One Night Only, Part 1" is the first episode of the fifteenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 6, 2023.
-Ariana Grande and former contestant Vivacious are special guests.
+American singer Ariana Grande and former contestant Vivacious are special guests.
+The episode sees two groups of eight contestants participate in separate photo shoots and release choreography for the season's first main challenge.

 Episode

-Ariana Grande (left) and Vicacious (right) are special guests.
+Ariana Grande (top, pictured in 2024) and Vicacious (bottom, pictured at RuPaul's DragCon LA in 2023) are special guests.

-The first eight contestants of the season enter the Werk Room one at a time.
-Ariana Grande enters the Werk Room in Vivacious' season 6 entrance look, nicknamed "Ornacia".
-For the mini-challenge, the contestants do a car wash-themed photo shoot that pays homage to the first mini-challenge of season 1.
-Irene Dubois wins the mini-challenge.
+The season's first eight contestants—Irene Dubois, Luxx Noir London, Aura Mayari, Marcia Marcia Marcia, Anetra, Malaysia Babydoll Foxx, Princess Poppy, and Sasha Colby—enter the Werk Room one at a time.
+Ariana Grande enters wearing Vivacious's entrance look on the sixth season, nicknamed "Ornacia", and speaks with the group.
+RuPaul enters and reveals the mini-challenge, which tasks the contestants with participating in a car wash-themed photo shoot that pays homage to the first mini-challenge of the first season.
+Albert Sanchez is the photographer.
+After the photo shoot, the contestants return to the Werk Room and get out of drag.
+RuPaul returns and declares Irene Dubois the winner of the mini-challenge.
+RuPaul then reveals the season's first main challenge, which tasks the contestants with performing choreography in the show "One Night Only".
+The contestants rehearse choreography on the main stage.

-Meanwhile, the next eight contestants enter the Werk Room.
+Meanwhile, the next eight contestants—Salina EsTitties, Amethyst, Jax, Loosey LaDuca, Mistress Isabelle Brooks, Robin Fierce, and Sugar and Spice—enter the Werk Room.
 Vivacious enters in the same outfit Grande previously wore.
-For their mini-challenge, the contestants do a motorcycle-riding themed photoshoot that pays homage to the first mini-challenge of season 2.
-Loosey LaDuca wins the mini-challenge.

-RuPaul brings the two groups together, announcing that, unlike in the premieres of recent seasons, there will be an elimination.
+RuPaul enters and reveals the mini-challenge, which tasks the contestants with participating in a motorcycle-riding themed photo shoot that pays homage to the first mini-challenge of the second season.
+After the photo shoot with Sanchez, the contestants return to the Werk Room and get out of drag.
+RuPaul returns and reveals the main challenge.
+The contestants rehearse choreography on the main stage, then return to the Werk Room.
+RuPaul declares Loosey LaDuca the winner of the mini-challenge.
+RuPaul then brings the two groups together and announces that, unlike in the premieres of recent seasons, there will be an elimination.

+Production and broadcast

+The episode originally aired on January 6, 2023.
+Four members of the Pit Crew, including Bruno Alcantara, participate in the mini-challenge photo shoots.